 FTB Part A balancing and child support

-If you get Family Tax Benefit (FTB) Part A and child support, we’ll check we gave you the right amount of FTB when we balance your payments.
+If you get Family Tax Benefit (FTB) Part A and child support, we’ll check you got the right amount of FTB when we balance your payments.

 • Private Collect